Shah Mohammad

-It is widely believed by historians that Shah Mohammad had gathered his book material from many eye-witness accounts of his relatives employed in Maharaja Ranjit Singh's army.
-That's how he could piece together a complete picture of the battle between the Punjabis and the British.
+It is widely believed by historians that Shah Mohammad had gathered his book material from many eye-witness accounts of his relatives employed in Maharaja Ranjit Singh's army which is how he could piece together a complete picture of the battle between the Punjabis and the British.
 Therefore, Shah Mohammad's book explains reasons for the fall of Sikh rule in the Punjab.